ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

-## Step 5.
-Configure the default dashboard and alerts to analyze the IPMI status of your server
+## Configuring the default dashboard and alerts to analyze the IPMI status of your server
 {: #ipmi_step5}